JubairRahman/AutoCare-BD/test-cases.md

 #  Test Cases: AutoCare Platform

-This document provides a collection of detailed test cases for validating key functionalities of the AutoCare web application.
+This document provides a collection of test cases for validating key functionalities of the AutoCare web application in both *WEB* and _APP_.
 The purpose is to ensure that the system performs as expected under various user actions and edge scenarios.

-Each test case includes the test case ID, scenario description, input data, expected results, and actual results.
+Each test case includes the test case ID, test case, test data, expected result, and actual result, and status.
 These cases help ensure quality and consistency across major features such as authentication, product search, checkout flow, and order tracking.

 ---